psydig/SocArXivBlueskyBot/README.md

 # SocArXiv Bluesky Bot

-This project builds on the [Bluesky bot template](https://github.com/philnash/bsky-bot) provided by Phil Nash - big thanks! to automatically fetch new PsyArXiv preprints via RSS and post summaries to Bluesky.
+This project builds on the [Bluesky bot template](https://github.com/philnash/bsky-bot) provided by Phil Nash - big thanks! to automatically fetch new SocArXiv preprints via RSS and post summaries to Bluesky.

 It uses TypeScript, the `@atproto/api`, and runs as a scheduled task.